 When the tide recedes, he's gone.
 All that remains is the fear beating heavily in the Water Tribe girl's chest.

-Katara never told anyone about the visions of the Fire Prince that had haunted her through the swamp.
+Katara never told anyone about the visions of the Fire Prince that haunted her through the swamp.
 Not Aang, not Sokka; she couldn't bear the bewilderment, let alone the teasing.
 She suffered enough in the secret confines of her own mind— where fury turned to compassion to betrayal and hatred wasn't as clear-cut as she'd always thought it was.
 He'd returned to her, again and again, this happy, laughing spectre of the snarling prince.
-As she bent vines out of her way and called for her brother and friend, words whispered to her through the dense fog.
+As she bent vines out of her way and called for her brother and friend, his words whispered through the dense fog.
 She couldn't tell the boys, couldn't explain to them the things her vision had said.
-She could barely recall it in the privacy of her mind, let alone make sense of it; she refused to put herself at the mercy of Sokka's emotional delicacy.
+She could barely recall it in the privacy of her mind, let alone make sense of it or worse: speak it aloud.
+To put words to her vision made them real.
+And they weren't.
+Wouldn't be.
+Besides, she refused to put herself at the mercy of Sokka's emotional delicacy.

 And the more she pushed the memories back, the more she rejected the terrifying confusion they grew likes weeds within her, the stronger they became.
 They found ways around her stubbornness and blossomed in her dreams.
 Eventually, they even crowded her waking hours.
-'The Fire Sages have consulted with the Cultural Ministry, but the Acting-Minister is new.
-He' still coming to grips with his position.
-It should be far less of an issue than the Advisory Board seems to think, though.
-In centuries past, the Fire Lord almost always married outside of the Fire Nation; it's how strong political alliances were maintained.'
+'The Fire Sages met with the Cultural Ministry, but the Acting-Minister is new.
+He's still learning the ropes but so far they think it shouldn't be as bad as the Advisory Board seems to think.
+There's precedent at least.
+Centuries ago, the Fire Lord almost always married outside of the Fire Nation; it's how strong political alliances were maintained.'

 She found a habit of bouncing her leg in time to her breathing, just one of many attempts to shut him out.
-Now, with exhaustion heavy as her fur-lined parka when her bending wet her through, Katara shut her eyes against the swirling memory, bouncing her knees together, and curled deeper into her sleeping bag.
+Now, on the run from those Fire Nation girls, exhaustion heavy as her fur-lined parka, Katara shut her eyes against the swirling memory, bouncing her knees together.
+Stubbornly, she curled deeper into her sleeping bag.

 'Shut up, I told you,' she whispered into her pillow.
 'Leave me alone.'